Skip to main content

 Security

 Keep API keys out of prompts and checked-in config.
 Pass the bearer token through the host’s secret store or an environment variable, never in shared chat text or a browser URL.
-Account, key, and billing tools should stay behind explicit approval in the agent host.
+Review the discovered read-only tool list before enabling it in an agent host.

 Moving off the self-hosted package

 Earlier versions ran a local stdio package, @0xarchive/mcp-server, launched with npx.
+That package is retired as of August 6, 2026 and is no longer developed.
+Its repository is archived and read-only, and the package stays published, so existing self-hosted setups keep working.
+It will not receive new tools or data sources.
 The hosted endpoint replaces it.
 There is nothing to install, and auth is a bearer token rather than a local environment variable.
 If you still run the local stdio server, point your client at https://mcp.0xarchive.io/mcp and drop the npx command.
-Tool names are unchanged, so your prompts keep working.
+Run tool discovery after connecting and use the tool names returned by the hosted server.

 Next step